tsduck/tsduck-legacy-doc/legacy/README.md

 ### Documentation files

-This directory contains legacy documentation files, essentially the TSDuck user's guide and coding guidelines, is Microsoft Word and PDF format.
+This directory contains legacy documentation files, essentially the TSDuck user's guide and coding guidelines, in Microsoft Word and PDF format.

 ### Font files